redbrick/docs/docs/services/servers.md

 ### Logging in to other Servers

-Your home directory is synced (i.e the same) on all public Redbrick servers.
-Thus your public key will be the same on [Callisto](../hardware/login/callisto.md) as it is on [Europa](../hardware/login/europa.md), meaning you can log in to `europa.redbrick.dcu.ie` too, and so on.
+Your home directory and all user information is synced between the login boxes, meaning if you can login to [Europa](../hardware/login/europa.md) with your ssh key, you will also be able to login to [Callisto](../hardware/login/callisto.md) with the same key.
+This works regardless of how you added your key (Whether through blockbot, or in the `authorized_keys` file)

 ## Setting up an SSH Key

 Generating an SSH key pair creates two long strings of characters: a public and a private key.
 You can place the public key on any server, and then connect to the server using an SSH client that has access to the private key.

 When these keys match up, and your account password is also correct, you are granted authorisation to log in.

+**Never share your private key with anyone, or store it anywhere you don't trust completely, because anybody can use this to gain full control over your redbrick account.**

 ### 1. Creating the Key Pair